meriac/openbeacon-ng/_includes/index_main.md

 > GB-CB1 3EX Cambridge
 > United Kingdom

 Please make sure to include your email address in the postcard so we can ask you for your address.
 We will take the nicest postcards and publish them here - all published postcards get a tag.
 If your postcard is exceptionally nice, we'll bend the 42-tag-rule :-).
-Only the postcards which we'll select to we put on website will get a tag.
+Only the postcards which we'll choose to put on our website will get a free tag.

 For every one else - please wait a few days so we can sort out [online ordering](/device.html) for the tags.
 Any kind of support for our project is highly appreciated.